-If your toilet is completely clogged due to baby wipes, using a chemical drain cleaner could actually do far more harm than good.
+If your toilet is completely clogged due to baby wipes, using a chemical drain cleaner like Drano could actually do far more harm than good.

 Although you may see recommendations to use bleach to dissolve toilet clogs, it is not effective in dissolving baby wipes.

-Bleach works by combining with the acidic elements (hair, for example) to form water and salt, thus breaking up the clog.
+Bleach works by combining with acidic elements (hair, for example) to form water and salt, thus breaking up the clog.
 This doesn’t work on wipes because the “nonwoven” part of the fabric means there isn’t really a place for the bleach to get in and start breaking it down.

 Many of the standard chemical drain openers found in the store contain bleach, and may also have other active agents.
-Drano Max Gel, for example, includes a caustic chemical and a cleaner to help improve its effectiveness against regular clogs, although it is also ineffective against baby wipe clogs.
+Drano Max Gel, for example, includes a caustic chemical and a cleaner to help improve its effectiveness against regular clogs, but it is still ineffective against baby wipe clogs.